mooreryan/InteinFinder/_docs_src/src/config-files.md

 			- you found something weird and need to figure out what is going on
 			- you found a bug and submitted a bug report, but Ryan (aka me) asked you for the intermediate alignment files :)
     - default value: `true`
+- `threads`
+    - Number of threads/cores/CPUs to use for the parts of the pipeline that can run in parallel
+        - For MMseqs2, this is the `threads` option.
+		- For RPSBLAST, it is the number of concurrent search jobs that are run
+		- For running alignments, it controls how many alignment jobs are run concurrently.
+	- A reasonable value is the number of cores your machine has (or a few less than that if you need to do other work at the same time).
+    - default value: `1`

 ## Key intein residues